codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ## Prerequisites

-The report contains data based on the data types you have enabled.
-If a data type is missing, the data associated with it will be omitted.
+The Enhanced Financials Excel report contains data from the currently enabled data types.
+If a data type is not enabled, the data associated with it is omitted.

 The report requires an accounting integration with the following data types enabled: